mosoahmed/medtronictask/README.md

 7. we connect client to server
 8. we notify server that new client is connect which notify broadcaster
 9. broadcaster will init offer and send it to watcher
-10. watch get the offer and init answer and send it to broadcaster
+10. watcher get the offer and init answer and send it to broadcaster
-11. both broacaster and client/watcher have sdp info that which makes it ready for both to connect and preview real time connection
+11. both broadcaster and client/watcher have sdp info which makes it ready for both to connect and preview real time connection